 The Hells Bells 24hr adventure race in 2008 was hled int he Tin Can Bay / Rainbow Beach region.
 The treasure hunt style format (with check points revealed progressively) featured a long body board section in the first leg, a sand run leg up Rainbow Beach and a stolen check point on Fraser Island all in the first few hours.
 Maps can be found here.

 The Max Adventure series has the unique distinction of allowing competitors to take on their premier 24hr event as a solo racer.
-Maps from the 2008 event at Wangi Wangi on Lake Macquarrie (including sections of the Great North Walk) can be found here.
+Maps from the 2008 event at Wangi Wangi which started with a paddle across Lake Macquarrie (including sections of the Great North Walk) can be found here.

 Hells Bells in 2007 was held in the Imbil / Lake Borumba region.
 It was a genuine 24hr race with tough nav, challenging legs and long, off-track trekking.
-Still one of the best 24hr races we’ve done.
-Only a small number of the field completed the complete course.
+Still one of the harder 24hr races we’ve done.
+Only a small number of the field completed the complete course with the team winning the mens division.
 Maps are here.

 Kathmandu Sprint Series in QLD – 2006 to 2012